ddobrin/todos-api/README.md

 ## Pre-requisites for using TODOS-API
 Building and running the application assumes that you have installed a number of pre-requisites:

-* Java 8 - configured to run the application by default.
-You can decided to build and run the app also with Java 11 or 14
+* Java 11 - configured to run the application by default.
+You can decided to run also with Java 16
 * Maven - compiling the application and running tests
 * Helm v3 - for installing the caching and database solutions.
 [Helm installation link](https://helm.sh/docs/intro/install/).
 * Skaffold - for building, pushing, deploying and debugging the application.
 [Skaffold installation link](https://skaffold.dev/docs/install/).